There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 It’s happened so often, there are now local classes and videos on how to help a dog if they do get caught.

 It hurts my heart to think about poor dogs hurting like that, so please, keep your dog leashed when in unfamiliar territory!

-If you’ve got a dog that just loves to pull on the leash, there are ways to help them (and your shoulders!).
+If you have to deal with your dog pulling on leash while walking, there are ways to help them – and your shoulders.
 Roxy is a sturdy girl and at 50lb, she’s got some strength!

 We signed her up for training classes a few years ago, and one of the skills we learned was how to direct her attention toward us with high-value treats.

 I’d keep the treats in a pouch on my hip and reward her positive behaviors.It helped Roxy so much!